hoytech/quadrable/README.md

 ### quadb init

-Before you can use any other commands, you must initialise a directory to contain the Quadrable database.
+Before you can use other commands, you must initialise a directory to contain the Quadrable database.
 By default it inits `./quadb-dir/`:

     $ quadb init
     Quadrable directory init'ed: ./quadb-dir/